Scarabe/DeepMapper/README.md

 # DeepMapper

-<b>Dissertation project who wants make a simple mapping of the DeepWeb.</b>
+<b>Dissertation project who wants make a simple mapping and classification of the DeepWeb.</b>

 <b>To run:</b><br>
 Just need a MongoDB pointed at the project.